TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/4-Property-mapping.rst

 .. _property-mapper:

-Property Mapper
+Property mapper
 ===============

-Extbase provides a Property Mapper to convert different values, like integers or arrays, to other types, like strings or objects.
+Extbase provides a property mapper to convert different values, like integers or arrays, to other types, like strings or objects.
 In this example, we provide a string that will be converted to an integer::